rehive/docs-portal/content/building/KYC/user-verification.md

 1. The end-user submits information via the app.
-Using the existing wallet front ends, the users are able to submit their KYC information as well as upload supporting documentation.
+Using the existing wallet frontends, users are able to submit their KYC information as well as upload supporting documentation.
-2. The Rehive system triggers webhook to your custom extension.
+2. The Rehive system triggers a webhook to your custom extension.
-3. Your custom extension formats information and submits it to the third-party system.
+3. Your custom extension formats the information and submits it to the third-party system.
 4. Your KYC provider’s system applies KYC checks and returns a status (either per requirement, or an overall user verification status).
 5. Your custom extension updates the relevant status on Rehive Platform.
 6. The Rehive Notification Extension notifies the user of a status update per your configured notification settings.